Were You Injured in a Swimming Pool Accident?

 - Chemical Irritations and Injuries

-Public vs. Private Liability
+Public vs. Private Liability and Lifeguard Requirements

 When hotel or casino owners admit paying customers onto their premises, they shoulder a higher expectation of care than usual, as these patrons are considered “invitees.”
 Legally, property owners are expected to: